-WPU DEPARTMENT OF COMMUNICATION DISORDERS AND SCIENCES REQUIREMENTS an undergraduate.
-If a student wishes to receive credit for hours completed while registered as an undergraduate at another College or University, he/she should have his/her undergraduate program send the Clinic Manager a copy of the records detailing these hours.
+WPU DEPARTMENT OF COMMUNICATION DISORDERS AND SCIENCES REQUIREMENTS

+Students may receive credit for a maximum of 50 practicum hours completed while registered as an undergraduate.
+If a student wishes to receive credit for hours completed while registered as an undergraduate, he/she should have his/her undergraduate program send the Clinic Manager a copy of the records detailing these hours.
 This must be done prior to the student's first semester of graduate work.